 With proper planning, undergraduates may be approved to add additional degree programs during their time at UCLA.

-While you can’t request to add an additional degree program until you establish residency, you can start preparing to add your additional degree program as soon as your first quarter.
-Note: If you are interested in changing your primary major to a program outside of the School of Music, please refer to the steps to Exit the School of Music.
+While you cannot request to add an additional degree program until you establish residency, you can start preparing to add your additional degree program as soon as your first quarter.
+Note: If you are interested in changing your primary major to a program outside of the School of Music, please refer to the steps to exit the School of Music.

 - Review your DARS to see what is needed to complete your current major